-Until there's a coronavirus vaccine, freaking out over any sign of sickness will be a pretty standard reaction, but some symptoms might not be worth stressing over.
+Until there's a coronavirus vaccine — which will hopefully be soon — freaking out over any sign of sickness will be a pretty standard reaction, but some symptoms might not be worth stressing over.
 Namely?
 Your ticklish throat.

 Dr. Durga Sunitha Posina, M.D., a board-certified internal medicine physician in Stony Brook, New York, says she's seen an uptick in worried patients scheduling appointments for a sore throat, worried it's an indication of coronavirus.
 But she stresses that it's more likely due to seasonal factors.

 "People are more careful and hyper-vigilant than normal about their health now as COVID-19 is a respiratory illness, so if they have a sore throat they tend to panic," Dr. Posina tells Bustle.
 And while having a sore throat can be a symptom of coronavirus, it's not as indicative as many concerned patients seem to realize.
 "A sore throat is not a symptom that is specific to COVID-19," Dr. Posina says.
 "Given the current situation, one should always suspect and monitor for other symptoms such as fevers, cough, shortness of breath, and overall possibility of exposure to the virus," she adds.

 While you should always get in touch with your doctor if you suspect you might be sick, a sore throat alone is not as ominous of a symptom as you might think.
 A lot of variables year-round can make your throat feel irritated that have no relation to the virus, like air quality, allergens, dehydration, and other low-key ailments.